Some boats are violently yawing at anchor.

 We often anchor from the stern:

-We very often anchor from the stern when we make a short stop to have a coffebreak og lunch.
-This is also the most easy way for us.
+Ourselves, we very often anchor from the stern, when we make a short stop to have a coffebreak og lunch.
+This is also the easyest way for us.

 Anchoring from the stern makes our boat lie completely steady and calm.